 Celadrin is a blend of waxy, cetylated fatty acids (CFAs) that are laid down in cell membranes to improve their flexibility and resilience.
 It also has an anti-inflammatory, pain-killing action.

 Cetylated fatty acids are unusual in that they only occur in two places in nature – in sperm whale oil and in a strain of mice renowned for their immunity against arthritis.
-The celadrin used in creams for joint pain is derived from monounsaturated fats found in olive oil, however.
+The celadrin in inflammation cream for muscle and joint pain is derived from monounsaturated fats found in olive oil, however.

 Research shows that applying celadrin cetylated fatty acid cream with menthol to knees can reduce arthritis pain and improve the range of movement.
 Applying celadrin cream also makes it easier to climb up and down stairs.
-Celadrin cream cetylated fatty acids can also relieve muscle pain associated with pressure on trigger points in the neck.
+Celadrin cream cetylated fatty acids is also effective as a muscle pain relief cream to treat pain associated with trigger points in the neck.

 Celadrin cream works really well when you rub it all the way around a painful joint, such as the knee, rather than just on the front or back of the joint.
 A good way to prove to yourself that it is working is to apply it to one joint (eg left knee) and not the other (eg right knee) three times a day for 10 days and you will notice a difference.

 MSM (methyl-sulfonyl-methane) is a naturally rich source of sulphur which is a vital constituent of connective tissues and structural proteins.
 It is essential for the repair of muscles, joints and ligaments and has a powerful antioxidant and anti-inflammatory action.
 MSM is an effective sore muscle cream and is often combined with glucosamine and chondroitin.